reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 <Intro>

 Components with many state updates spread across many event handlers can get overwhelming.
-For these cases, you can consolidate all the state update logic outside your component in a single function, called a _reducer._
+For these cases, you can consolidate all the state update logic outside your Component in a single function, called a _reducer._

 </Intro>